Toloka/docs/en/guide/concepts/pool_statistic-pool.md

 ||
 ||**Spending (excluding fee)** | The graph shows the amount of money spent without the fee:

-- **Spending on bonuses** — The amount of money spent on extra rewards.
+- **Spending on bonuses** — The amount of money spent on extra bonuses.

 - **Spending on assignments** — The amount of money spent on tasks.||
 ||**Average cost per task** | The average price in USD per general task in the pool, including overlap.